Application

 Cohort learning begins three times per year: in the fall, spring, and summer terms.
 Check our calendar for when our upcoming terms start and get your application in.

-Courses are taught at a college-level, and a general Bible-familiarity is presumed, but prior theological training is not required.
+Courses are taught at a college level, and a general Bible-familiarity is presumed, but prior theological training is not required.
 At the same time, those who have done other coursework may still find SPHF a helpful addition to their prior training.

 The time commitment should be about 2-4 hours per week.
 There is a 40-60 minute lecture and an hour-long cohort meeting every week, an exam and webinar for each of the 5 sections, and some occasional readings.

-The St. Paul’s House Core Curriculum is a four-semester course that costs $300 per semester.
+The St. Paul’s Core Curriculum is a four-semester course that costs $300 per semester.
 You may also apply for needs-based financial assistance at the end of this form.

 Absolutely!
 St. Paul’s is a curriculum rooted in the universal (sometimes called ‘catholic’) tradition of Christian worship, which is the family heritage of all Christian traditions.
 Whatever denomination you’re in, you’re going to recognize the distinctives of your own tradition.
 We teach from our Anglican perspective, but our eye is on the fullness of the Faith.